calvyntwh/techdocs/Technical Document V2.1 - English Version/en/06-DevelopmentReference/02-SmartContractAPI/08-Interfaces.md

 An error occurs when any of the following is satisfied, and `nil` will be returned:

-> - There is no registered token in the current contrac
+> - There is no registered token in the current contract

 ### 15.3 func TokenOfAddress()